noahtkeller/node-us-census-api/README.md

 ## Coming Soon

     Ability to search other data sets

+## API Key

+    You can add your API key to the file lib/api_key.json by changing the variable key to your API key or pass it as a parameter in the object

 ## Query Parameters